holochain/holochain/docs/specs/src/hwp_4_formal.md

 * The large, gray, rounded rectangle on the left of each row represents the agent $k$ currently making an action, and encompasses the data they produce.
 * A label styled as $\mathsf{do\_x}()$ is the function representing the action being taken by the agent $k$.
 It yields a record of the action, which is saved to the source chain.
-* $h_n$ is the header that records the action.
+* $a_n$ is the action that records the action.
 It is represented by a square.
-* $h_{n-1}$ is the header immediately preceding the header currently being recorded.
+* $a_{n-1}$ is the action immediately preceding the action currently being recorded.
 * $E$ is action-specific data which is contained in a separate _entry_ which has its own home in the DHT.
 It is represented by a circle.
 * $e: \{ \dots \}$ is action-specific data which performs an operation on prior content.
-Such data exists wholly within the header of the record of the action.
+Such data exists wholly within the action of the record of the action.
-* Overlapping shapes (primarily square headers and circular entries) represent data that travels together and can be seen as a single unit for the purpose of defining what exists at a given basis hash.
-In the case of an entry basis hash, where multiple headers authoring the same entry may exist, each entry/header pair can be seen as its own unit, or alternatively the content at that address can be seen as a superposition of multiple entry/header pairs.
+* Overlapping shapes (primarily square actions and circular entries) represent data that travels together and can be seen as a single unit for the purpose of defining what exists at a given basis hash.
+In the case of an entry basis hash, where multiple actions authoring the same entry may exist, each entry/action pair can be seen as its own unit, or alternatively the content at that address can be seen as a superposition of multiple entry/action pairs.
 * $k$ is the public key of the agent taking an action.
 * $\rightarrow$ is a graph edge pointing to the hash of other content on the DHT.
 * $C_B$ and $C_T$ are a link base and target, the basis hashes of previously existing content.
 Any addressable content can be the base and target of a link.
 These are represented by blobs.
 * Blue arrows are graph edges.
-* $h_{p}$ and $E_{p}$ are the previously existing content which a graph edge $\rightarrow$ references, when the reference may _only_ pertain to a header or an entry, respectively.
+* $a_{p}$ and $E_{p}$ are the previously existing content which a graph edge $\rightarrow$ references, when the reference may _only_ pertain to a action or an entry, respectively.
 * A label styled as $\mathsf{RegisterX}$ is a DHT operation that adds metadata to a basis hash.
 A label styled as $\mathsf{StoreX}$ is a DHT transform that adds addressable content to a DHT basis hash.
 The payload of an operation is contained in a gray triangle.
 * Basis hashes are represented as $b_x$ in black circles, in which the subscript $x$ represents the kind of addressable content stored at that basis hash.
 For instance, $b_k$ is the basis hash of the author $k$'s agent ID entry; that is, their public key.
 * A stack of rounded rectangles represents the neighborhood of the basis hash being manipulated, in which multiple peers may be assuming authority for the same hash.
 * Gray arrows represent the transformation or movement of data.
 * Data attached to a basis hash by a line is metadata, while data overlapping a basis hash is primary content.
 * A green slash indicates existing data that has been replaced by an update.
-A green arrow leads from the update header to the data it replaces.
+A green arrow leads from the update action to the data it replaces.
 * A red X indicates existing data that has been _tombstoned_; that is. it is marked as dead.
-A red arrow leads from the delete header to the data it tombstones.
+A red arrow leads from the delete action to the data it tombstones.

 ![Operations and state changes produced by `create` action](create_ops.svg){#fig:create_ops width=60%}